MitinPavel/pseudo_distributed_cdh4/README.md

+_Play with Hadoop_

 Description
 ===========

-Installs and configures CDH4 with YARN on a Single Linux Node in Pseudo-distributed mode.
+Installs and configures 4th version of Cloudera’s Distribution Including Apache Hadoop (CDH4) with YARN on a Single Linux Node in Pseudo-distributed mode.

 Requirements
 ============